andres-mygithub/nextword/README.md

 ## Próxima Palabra / Next Word

-A front-end interface to play the popular "The Alphabet" style trivia game with your friends.
+A front-end interface to play the an "alphabet" style trivia game with your friends.

 <img src="https://www.andresfrixione.com/nextword/pasapalabrasdemo.jpg" />